 King & Wood Mallesons is an international law firm headquartered in Asia.
-As a firm in the world able to practice PRC (China Mainland), Hong Kong SAR, Australian, English, the US and a significant range of European laws, our presence and resources in the world's most dynamic economies are profound.

-We open doors to global clients and unlock opportunities for them as they look to unleash the fullest potential of the Asian Century.
-Leveraging our exceptional legal expertise and depth of knowledge in the China market, we advise Chinese and overseas clients on a full range of domestic and cross-border
+As an international law firm in the world able to practice China Mainland, Hong Kong SAR, Australian, English, the US and a significant range of European laws, our presence and resources in the world's most dynamic economies are profound.
+We open doors to global clients and unlock opportunities for global clients as they look to unleash the fullest potential of the Asian Century.